bosnadev/yaml/readme.md

 Yaml file support for Laravel 4 Configuration
 ====

-This package is based on a devitek/yaml-configuration package.
+This package is based on a [devitek/yaml-configuration](https://github.com/Devitek/laravel-yaml-configuration/) package.
 It uses Symfony/Yaml parser.
-This Yaml configuration package is part of Larapress CMS.
+Yaml configuration package is part of Larapress CMS.

 Installation
 ====